 It’s January 19th, which is day six for me and I remember saying this last time, too; the weekends are so much harder than the weekdays!
 I think it’s because you’re not on the same structured schedule like you are when you’re at work.
 You lounge and chill most of the day and don’t really feel as inclined to get through your required six glasses.

 I honestly didn’t have any complaints during these days and pushed through like normal.
 I decided to end my cleanse early at the end of day 9 because I ran out of syrup and didn’t think it was worth buying a new bottle for one more day of cleansing.

 I drank orange juice for the entire day immediately after my cleanse ended on January 23.
 January 24, I did orange juice for breakfast and had a couple of sips of vegetable soup for lunch and finished it for dinner.
 Today, January 25, I continued drinking orange juice and had vegetable soup for lunch.
 For dinner, I am able to have fruit, salad and veggies.
 On Saturday, I can resume eating as normal, although I’ll probably continue to take it slow.

-When you begin your transition back to solids, please follow the instructions or you will risk putting your body into shock or distress.
+When you begin your transition back to solids, please follow the instructions (see PDF) or you will risk putting your body into shock or distress.
 Transitioning too soon or eating too much, too quickly could also cause gas and bloating.
 Let your body tell you what it needs and how much it can handle, not your appetite or your mind.